HomeArticlesGuideUS Tax Filing Guide 2026

 Qualifying Surviving Spouse $30,000

-Taxpayers aged 65 or older, or who are blind, receive an additional $1,550 (single) or $1,250 per qualifying person (MFJ) on top of the standard deduction.
+Taxpayers aged 65 or older, or who are blind, get an additional $1,550 (single) or $1,250 per qualifying person (MFJ) on top of the standard deduction.

-When to itemise: Add up these Schedule A deductions:
+When to itemize: Add up these Schedule A deductions:

-Approximately 90% of filers take the standard deduction.
-Unless you are a homeowner in a high-tax state with a significant mortgage, the standard deduction is almost certainly larger.
+About 90% of filers take the standard deduction.
+Unless you're a homeowner in a high-tax state carrying a sizable mortgage, the standard deduction is almost certainly larger for you too.

 Step 4: Calculate Your Federal Income Tax

 Use the Federal Income Tax Calculator to run exact numbers.
-Understanding the mechanics helps you plan withholding and retirement contributions accurately.
+Understanding the mechanics helps you plan withholding and retirement contributions with more precision.

 2026 federal income tax brackets (single filers):